pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-29-geralimena-koroni-no-time-to-waste.md

 ---
-title: "No Time To Waste"
+title: 'No Time To Waste'
 date: 2019-09-29T02:01:58+03:00
 publishdate: 2019-09-29T02:01:58+03:00
-image: "IMG_6927.jpg"
+image: 'IMG_6927.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-gpx: "Navionics_archive_export.gpx"
+gpx: 'Navionics_archive_export.gpx'
-summary: "The Vite & Rêves crew saw a dolphin on the way to Koroni."
+summary: 'The Vite & Rêves crew saw a dolphin on the way to Koroni.'
 ---

 `From: Geralimena, Southern Peloponnesos, Greece`<br/>